Ramdev, Balkrishna tender apologies ‘in person' with folded hands; Supreme Court says ‘you are not off the hook’

 On November 22, 2023, Ramdev had held a press conference in Haridwar and the company had issued an advertisement on December 4, 2023, alleged violation of the November 21, 2023, undertaking.

-The Supreme Court had on April 10 refused to accept “unconditional” apologies tendered by Patanjali Ayurved co-founders Baba Ramdev and Acharya Balkrishna tendering over publication “misleading” advertisements, saying they deliberately violated its orders and tendered apologies only after being “caught on the wrong foot”.
+The top court had on April 10 refused to accept “unconditional” apologies tendered by Ramdev and Balkrishna over publication of “misleading” advertisements, saying they deliberately violated its orders and tendered apologies only after being “caught on the wrong foot”.

-“We do not accept these affidavits.
-We decline to accept or condone it.
-We consider it a wilful and deliberate violation of the order and breach of the (November 21, 2023) order passed in the undertaking…(We) don’t think your writing, unconditional multiple times in the affidavit is enough to satisfy this court.
-This was a deliberate violation of the order,” the Bench had told Rohatgi.

-“The apologies that are on record are on paper...having been caught on the wrong foot and noticing that their back is actually against the wall… and having gone to town saying all sorts of things on the very next day of the order passed where your own counsel had given undertakings,” the Bench had said on April 10.

 Join Whatsapp Channel of The Tribune for latest updates.